 You may be subject to a fire marshal inspection shortly before the event begins in order for the permit to be issued.
 Be sure to assign someone to handle this inspection, and make sure that someone from the tent company is still on-site to deal with any issues that the inspector might have.
 I once was tied up for over an hour dealing with propane heaters that the fire marshal was unhappy with.

-If you are going to have candles or other exposed flame in the tents at your wedding, such as those under chafing dishes on a dinner buffet, you may be required to get a separate permit for open flame.
+If you are going to have candles or other exposed flame in the tent at your wedding, including those under chafing dishes on a dinner buffet, you may be required to get a separate permit for open flame.
 I have learned that fire marshals are very particular about open flame, and will often have an example of what they deem an appropriate container for a burning votive candle.
 I recommend that you save yourself the time, and plan to go with battery-powered candles from the beginning.
 There are nice battery-powered tea lights that offer the same flickering effect as regular candlelight.
 And a reputable caterer will know how to keep food hot without using chafing dishes.

 If you’re going to have a DJ or band out in the yard, you cannot overlook the noise your event will create.
-Check your local noise ordinances to see what they mandate; usually there is a time frame during which your DJ or band should not be playing at all.
+Check your local noise ordinances to see what they mandate; usually, there is a time frame during which your DJ or band should not be playing at all.
 (Where I live, it’s 11 pm to 7 am.)
 Even if you aren’t technically breaking the law with regard to the noise, you do want to be courteous to your wedding neighbors.